ibm-cloud-docs/apps/tutorials/tutorial_starter-kit.md

 {: #view-kube-cluster-starterkit}

 If you want to view the cluster where your app is deployed, click **View Kubernetes cluster** on the App details page.

+### Apps that are deployed to Cloud Foundry
+{: #view-cf-app-starterkit}

+For apps that are deployed to Cloud Foundry, you can view the app's URL from the App details page by clicking **Visit App URL**.
+If the app is running, a message that includes `Congratulations` is displayed.

+If you are using the command line, run the [`ibmcloud dev view`](/docs/cli/idt?topic=cloud-cli-idt-cli#view) command to view the URL of your app.
+Then, go to the URL in your browser.